-Dan Snaith (aka Caribou/Manitoba) arrived at Deconstructed Live following a reconnoiter from The Leaf Label boss Tony Morley hit our turntables a month or so before.
-Dan’s debut album – Start Breaking My Heart – had just dropped and underlined his status amongst the chattering electronic classes as one of the brightest talents to emerge over the course of 2001 – cooking up messed beats, lost grooves and a future jazz mentality in a single frothy disc which stabbed, hooted and crinkled its way through swathes of rich percussion.
+Dan Snaith (aka Caribou/Manitoba) arrived at Deconstructed Live following a reconnoiter from The Leaf Label boss Tony Morley, who hit our turntables a month or so before.
+Dan’s debut album – Start Breaking My Heart – had just dropped on Leaf as Manitoba and underlined his status amongst the chattering electronic classes as one of the brightest talents to emerge over the course of 2001 – cooking up messed beats, lost grooves and a future jazz mentality in a single frothy disc which stabbed, hooted and crinkled its way through swathes of rich percussion.
 I loved the record so much, I had the privilege of writing Dan’s biography for All Music.

 Anyway, Tony reported back positively and sent Dan west.
-Caribou played ‘em like he made ‘em, a mix of obscure pysch rock and jeep beats – another one of my favourite sets from the 100 or so dates.
+Caribou played ‘em like he made ‘em, with a mix of obscure pysch rock and jeep beats – one of my favourite sets from the 100 or so dates.
 The night passed without incident, though a couple of ladies seemed out of place in the bar.
-Building up courage, they finally walked up to the DJ booth and popped the question – turns out they’d travelled down from Devon to see Dan play, as they shared the rare surname Snaith.
+Building up courage, they finally walked up to the DJ booth and popped the question – turns out they’d travelled down 100 miles or so to see Dan play, as they shared the rare surname – Snaith.
 Sweet.
-We hit the beach before dropping Dan back at the train, and have rocked the Caribou album Andorra, and star track Melody Day, every week since then.
+Next day, we hit the beach for some Cornish sunshine before dropping him back at the train.
+I’ve rocked the Caribou album Andorra, and star track Melody Day, pretty much every week since.